purplebugs/library-data-tool/README.md

-# Libraries Data Tool 📚 ⚒️
+# Library Data Tool 📚 ⚒️

 Convert data from library and related databases to formats to easily ingest into Elasticsearch